Substance abuse has a profound impact on your mental health. In 2017, 7.7 million people had a substance use disorder and another mental illness.

 For substance users and abusers, not all types are considered equally desirable.
-Those who abuse substances tend to be searching for a specific type of experience, and there is a drug to fit every bill.
-Whether it be the quest for stimulation, relaxation, or transcendence from reality, there will be a drug available to provide.
+Those who abuse substances tend to search for a specific type of experience, and there is a drug to fit every bill.
+Whether it be the quest for stimulation, relaxation, or transcendence from reality, a drug will be available.
 Unfortunately, these types of escape from the mundane tend to come with a heavy price.
-Many of the substances that are found to be momentarily enjoyable also result in substance addiction and dependence.
+Many substances found to be momentarily enjoyable also result in addiction and dependence.
 The following are the common categories under which these addictive substances fall.

-Over the course of history, substances have been used to pump up the nervous system and facilitate increases in productivity.
-“Uppers” is the slang term for these artificial motivators, which are otherwise identified as falling into the class of stimulants.
-While the negative effects of using stimulants vary according to the substance, they have in common the tendency to foster physical dependency and addiction.
+Throughout history, substances have been used to pump up the nervous system and facilitate productivity increases.
+“Uppers” is the slang term for these artificial motivators, otherwise identified as falling into the class of stimulants.
+While the negative effects of using stimulants vary according to the substance, they tend to foster physical dependency and addiction.

-With the trend of coffee shops being on every corner, one might be surprised to learn that caffeine dependency is now being considered as a substance use disorder.
-Those of us who have grown to depend on that morning jolt can attest to the negative side effects which manifest when we go without it.
+With the trend of coffee shops on every corner, one might be surprised to learn that caffeine dependency is now considered a substance use disorder.
+Those who have grown to depend on that morning jolt can attest to the negative side effects that manifest when we go without it.
 As the identification of addiction typically includes both the incessant craving for a substance and the experience of withdrawal in the absence of it, it is hard to argue with the assessment.

-Once considered to be a sign of social prestige, the use of nicotine has now been socially denounced.
-Similar to caffeine, those who regularly partake of nicotine-based products will quickly find that it becomes difficult to go without.
-And, as most addictions have in common, people who are dependent on nicotine will often persist in using it despite the significant risk of debilitating health consequences.
+Once considered a sign of social prestige, nicotine use has now been socially denounced.
+Like caffeine, those who regularly consume nicotine-based products will quickly find it difficult to go without.
+And, as most addictions have in common, people dependent on nicotine will often persist in using it despite the significant risk of debilitating health consequences.

 As with many of the drugs on our list, amphetamines were also initially promoted by the medical industry.
 Unlike cocaine, this substance is entirely created within a lab.
 When the lab consists of a back alley shed in the middle of nowhere, the creation has likely morphed into what is known as methamphetamine.
 Methamphetamine compounds are more potent and carry more risks than their amphetamine cousins.

-As opposed to the aforementioned category, the types of drugs that are considered as downers work to suppress the nervous system.
-People who partake of downers are typically looking for a quick way to relax and forget about life’s problems.
-As with all drug addictions, however, excessive use of them can result in undesirable consequences.
+As opposed to the category above, the types of drugs that are considered downers work to suppress the nervous system.
+People who partake in downers typically look for a quick way to relax and forget about life’s problems.
+However, as with all drug addictions, excessive use can result in undesirable consequences.
 These negative consequences can include physical and psychological addiction

 Similar to alcohol, marijuana can produce both upper and downer effects.
 Overall, however, it works to depress the central nervous system.
 While there may be some debate as to whether it is possible to become physically dependent on marijuana, it is observable that those who smoke it regularly can develop a tolerance to the physical effects and a dependency on the psychological effects.

 Hallucinogenic drugs are those which alter the perception of reality.
 This class of drugs includes substances such as acid, N-Dimethyltryptamine (DMT,) ecstasy, ayahuasca, magic mushrooms, and ketamine.
 Perhaps surprisingly, it also includes the drug known as PCP.
-With the exception of PCP and ketamine, dependency on hallucinogens is largely considered to be psychological.
+Except for PCP and ketamine, dependency on hallucinogens is largely considered to be psychological.

-Similar to the current issues surrounding marijuana, proponents of using certain psychoactive drugs may debate whether these substances can be considered addictive, at all.
-The fact that these substances can contribute to critical risks – such as psychosis, permanent neurological damage, seizures, and violent outbursts – may outweigh the arguments of therapeutic use for many.
+Similar to the current issues surrounding marijuana, proponents of certain psychoactive drugs may debate whether these substances can be considered addictive.
+The fact that these substances can contribute to critical risks – such as psychosis, permanent neurological damage, seizures, and violent outbursts – may outweigh the arguments for therapeutic use for many.

-Inhalants are a type of substance that isn’t historically included on a list of addictive substances.
+Inhalants are a substance that isn’t historically included on a list of addictive substances.
 As our knowledge of substance dependence grows, it has been found that users of inhalants can experience withdrawal symptoms that mimic those of alcohol withdrawal.
-The most common types of inhalants that are abused are household items, including art supplies, aerosols, and cleaning supplies.
+The most common inhalants abused are household items, including art supplies, aerosols, and cleaning supplies.

-The more we learn and understand the various types of drug addiction, the better we’re able to provide addiction treatment for those in need of help.
+The more we learn and understand the various types of drug addiction, the better we can provide addiction treatment for those needing help.